 Obviously, some stations programming LOVE-WORDS aren't NUMBER ONE.
 (EVERYONE can't be NUMBER ONE, you know).
-They could be NUMBER ONE in good music; even TWO or book.
-Because you sound like NUMBER ONE.
+They could be NUMBER ONE in good music; even TWO or THREE, but successful.
+Because they ovewords may sound like NUMBER ONE. not make your radio station number one-but